 Complete Reference and Background Checks

-Your employees will have have clients’ lives in their hands, so background checks and references should be among the most important steps in your hiring process.
-Make sure the information your candidates share during the screening process is accurate, as more than half (56 percent) of employers have caught lies on resumes – and you don’t want any of your employees to end up being a liability due to misinformation.
-Complete background checks to verify education, driving records, certifications, criminal history.
-Driving records are particularly important in the employee will be transporting clients to and from appointments.
-Once a candidate passes a background check, follow up by reaching out to references, which can give you insight into how well the candidate has worked with clients in the past.
+Your employees will have clients’ lives in their hands, so background checks and references should be among the most important steps in your hiring process.
+Make sure the information your candidates share during the screening process is accurate, as more than 78% of job applicants misrepresent themselves on their resumes – and you don’t want any of your employees to end up being a liability due to misinformation.
+Complete background checks to verify education, driving records, certifications, and criminal history.
+Once a candidate passes a background check, follow up by reaching out to references.
+This will give you insight into how well the candidate has worked with clients in the past.

 Regularly Check In With Employees